Autism advocates celebrate release of 'magical' first-ever Barbie on the spectrum

-- The doll includes features like a fidget spinner and AAC device for communication.
+- The doll aims to represent autistic children, highlighting tools like AAC devices.

-- Advocates praise the doll for its representation and inclusivity of autistic individuals.
+- Autism advocates praise the doll for its representation and potential for awareness.

-EL SEGUNDO, California — Five-year-old Mikko's eyes lit up with glee when she noticed something familiar about her Barbie: The doll held a fidget spinner and wore oversized headphones, just like hers.
+LOS ANGELES — Five-year-old Mikko's eyes lit up with glee when she noticed something familiar about her Barbie: The doll held a fidget spinner and wore oversize headphones, just like hers.

-The moment was "almost magical," said Mikko's mother, Precious Hill, who is based in Las Vegas.
+The moment was "almost magical," said Mikko's mother, Precious Hill, who's based in Las Vegas.

 The doll, launched Monday, is the first Barbie with autism.
 She carries a pink fidget spinner that actually spins, wears pink noise-cancelling headphones to reduce sensory overload and holds a pink tablet that represents her augmentative and alternative communication, or AAC, device.